Doctor Who: Daleks

 The Daleks were created by the writer Terry Nation (who intended them to be an allegory of the Nazis) and BBC designer Raymond Cusick.
 The Daleks' début in the programme's second serial, The Daleks (1963–1964), made both the Daleks and Doctor Who very popular.
 A Dalek appeared on a postage stamp celebrating British popular culture in 1999, photographed by Lord Snowdon.
-In "Victory of the Daleks" a new set of Daleks were introduced that come in a range of colours; the colour denoting its role within the species.
+The Daleks received another stamp in 2013 as part of the 50th anniversary.
+In "Victory of the Daleks" a new set of Daleks was introduced that come in a range of colours; the colour denoting its role within the species.

 Cybermen

 Cybermen were originally a wholly organic species of humanoids originating on Earth's twin planet Mondas that began to implant more and more artificial parts into their bodies.
 This led to the race becoming coldly logical and calculating cyborgs, with emotions usually only shown when naked aggression was called for.
 With the demise of Mondas, they acquired Telos as their new home planet.
 They continue to be a recurring 'monster' within the Doctor Who franchise.

-The 2006 series introduced a new variation of Cybermen.
-These Cybus Cybermen were created in a parallel universe by the mad inventor John Lumic; he was attempting to preserve the humans by transplanting their brains into powerful metal bodies, sending them orders using a mobile phone network and inhibiting their emotions with an electronic chip.
+The Cybermen have evolved dramatically over the course of the show.
+They were reintroduced in the 2006 series in the form of humans from a parallel universe Earth, with radically different back stories.
+Later appearances included Cybermen originating from Mondas again, along with a redesign in 2013's "Nightmare in Silver" considered as a mixture of Mondasian and parallel universe technology.
+In the 2020 series, the Cybermen aligned themselves with The Master, and were given the ability to regenerate.